emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 - (Topic 28: Decoupling) How often do you make a change and encounter seemingly unrelated unit tests start failing?
 Is this a problem with just a few packages/namespaces or services, or many of them?
 How would you start to address this?
 - (Topic 29: Juggling the Real World) Where could your team benefit from using finite state machines or pub/sub processing?
 - (Topic 29: Juggling the Real World) Which of the responsive patterns do you think make sense to use across domain boundaries, and which do you think don't: finite state machines, the observer/callback pattern, pub/sub, and reactive programming with streams?
 - (Topic 32: Configuration) Does your organization have one common way to configure your services, or are there multiple different options?
-If there are multiple different options, what is your opinion of th
+If there are multiple different options, what is your opinion of them?

 ## Chapter 6

 - (Topic 34: Shared State Is Incorrect State) Have you had to deal with or debug concurrency issues within a service?
 Between replicas of the same service?
 Between different services entirely?
-- (Topic 35: Actors and Processes) Do you think Attentive would benefit from applying the actor pattern to companies, subscribers, messages, or other entities?
+- (Topic 35: Actors and Processes) Where do you think your organization could apply the actor pattern?

 ## Chapter 7